shaohsuanhung/Perception-error-model-for-autonomous-driving/documents/weekly-report/week2.md

 **Summary of the week:**
 1. Learning API of Cyber RT and nuScenes dataset.
-2. Converting the nuscenes dataset to .record files.
+2. Work on python that converting the nuscenes dataset to .record files.

-## Weekly outcome
+## Progress
 - Study the cyber_rt protocol and know the whole message passing system to covert the dataset.
 - The pratice scripts of the nuscenes dataset is under ```./scripts/nuscenes_dataset_pratice/```.
 - Writing python scripts that convert the nuscenes dataset to .record file, placed at ```./scripts/nuscenes_converter```.